-After creating a user, you can modify, delete, or duplicate the user account, or assign the user to a group or role from the users tab.
+After creating a user, you can modify, delete, or duplicate the user account, or assign the user to a group or role from the Users tab.

 Be careful to avoid accidentally removing yourself from all groups or from all roles.
 Also, if the only roles of which you are a member are custom roles, do not delete those custom roles or remove permissions from them.
-Doing so can result in being locked out of the AppDynamics UI with no permissions at all.
+Doing so can result in being locked out of the AppDynamics UI with no permissions.
 If this happens, use the built-in administrator role to restore the account.

 Require Strong User Passwords